 - If you get in touch with us to raise a question or make a comment, we will use this to help us to resolve any issues or reply to your question.
 Basis: Performance of a contract; legitimate interest.

 Information collected from other sources

 We also obtain personal information from other sources as follows:

-- We receive from Mailchimp, our email service provider, an indicator of your level of engagement with our emails.
+- We receive from Mailchimp and SendGrid, our email service providers, an indicator of your level of engagement with our emails.
 We use this to tailor what we communicate to you and how best to do it.
+Basis: Legitimate Interest

 Who we share your personal information with

 We engage a number of service providers who process personal information on our behalf to help us deliver our services to you, for example, payment service providers, email, ticketing and video streaming service providers.
 We engage other third parties to help us run our business, for example, marketing agencies or website hosts and website analytics providers.
 Some of these may process your personal information as part of their service to us.
 For example: